Frequently Asked Questions (FAQs)

 How long does the ACT test last?

-It will take up to 8 hours for the ACT/ACT Writing Test session.
+It will take about five hours for the ACT session.
 These ACT subsections below already have about 40% more time than the regular ACT in order to accommodate the needs of deaf and hard of hearing participants.
 In addition, the ACT Writing Test here at Gallaudet University has 400% more time than the regular ACT Writing Test at a national ACT site.

 95 minutes for the English subsection